cds-snc/js-documentation-example/README.md

 # JavaScript Documentation examples

-Should you decide to document your code in JavaScript (you should!), there are several tools available to you.
+Should you decide to document your code in JavaScript (you should!), there is one standard and several output tools available to you.

 ## Use JSDoc